koalkoal4/bolt-generated-project/src/pages/posts/test.md

   Whenever you’re teaching a completely new skill, or have a new puppy or dog, always, always begin in a low-distraction environment.
 You want your dog to understand as easily and as clearly as possible what is being asked of him.
 Like putting everything on Easy Mode!
 </p>
 <p class="text-lg text-slate-600 dark:text-slate-300 mb-4">
-  {/* Removed "Good starting points include:" as requested by removing the paragraph tag here in user code */}
 </p>

 <div class="grid grid-cols-1 md:grid-cols-2 gap-8 mb-8 not-prose">